Faghihpirayesh/E2MIP_Challenge_FetalBrainSegmentation/README.md

 * Please provide your complete algorithm for training and predicting in a docker script.
   Further information about how the script should look like will be published here soon.
-  * script takes as input the path to the "training_data" and "testing_data_classification" or "testing_data_segmentation" folders
+  * script takes as input the path to the "training_data" and "testing_data" folders
-  * script outputs predicted segmentation in a newly created folder "testing_data_prediction_classification" or "testing_data_prediction_segmentation".
+  * script outputs predicted segmentation in a newly created folder "testing_data_prediction".
 The predictions need to be filed in the folder in a certain folder structure (see 2.
 Data for Challenge)
 * Besides the performance metric also the energy consumption during training and evaluation is being measured and both determine the Challenge ranking.
-### 2. Data for task 3:
+### 2. Data for Challenge, Task 3:
 The folder structure of the training and testing data used for evaluating your code will look like the following:

+***important: The data in "training_data" folder are 2D slices with different resolutions and The data in "testing_data" folder are 3D stacks with different resolutions**
+***Your saved predictions in "testing_data_prediction" are also corresponding stack prediction of "testing_data" **

 ```bash
 training_data